parth06p/bop-index/README.md

 🔗 [Learn more on Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error)

 In simple terms, MSE is calculated as the **average of the squared differences** between predicted and actual target variable values.

+# Submission Format
+For each ID in the test set, you must predict a probability for the target variable.
+The file should contain a header and have the following format:
+ID,target
+2,0
+5,0
+6,0
+etc.
+Make sure the file is a valid **CSV** file (`.csv`) and matches this format exactly for proper evaluation.